 Do you need a pressure washer, foam cannon, or machine polisher?

-- Pressure washer: helpful, but not mandatory.
+- Pressure washer: helpful, not mandatory.
 A hose with gentle flow is enough for most homes.

-- Foam cannon: nice to have for pre-wash and fun factor, but not essential.
+- Foam cannon: nice for pre-wash and fun, but not essential.

-- Dual-action polisher: worth buying only after you understand washing, decontamination, and pad/product basics.
+- Dual-action polisher: buy it only after you understand washing, decontamination, and pad and product basics.

-- Wet vacuum or blower: useful if you clean interiors often or want touchless drying help.
+- Wet vacuum or blower: useful if you clean interiors often or want touchless drying.

-A smart beginner budget usually looks like this:
+A sensible beginner budget looks roughly like this:

 Most owners overbuy machines and underbuy towels.
-In real-world home detailing, better towels, better wash technique, and separate wheel tools improve results faster than a foam cannon ever will.
+Better towels, better wash technique, and separate wheel tools improve your results faster than a foam cannon ever will.

 A simple starter checklist for Indian car owners